Digital Security Explained

 What is security monitoring?

-Monitoring may involve:
+Monitoring activities may include:

 Why monitoring matters